 Indeed, facilities at the school are very good - of the standard that GEMS has for its premium range of schools.
 Spacious classrooms are light and well resourced including ICT resources, which are readily available and well integrated within each classroom.
 In addition to ICT resources dispersed throughout the school, two ICT suites, featuring workstations for students, multi-media projectors and smart boards, as well as 60 iPads, a Green Screen and Mac Books are also provided.

-A well-stocked library has an extensive range of books, materials and resources.
 The library features reading corners, study areas, spaces for groups of students and PC workstations, which are readily available for children to access information on-line or from CDs and DVDs.
 Four music rooms house instruments, including percussion, orchestral instruments, keyboards and a variety of others.
 Two Art rooms are the centre of all creative enterprise in the school.
 The main Art room is a large well-equipped work area where students work with clay, thermo cole, and other materials.
 Science labs are also available for students' use.

 What the Inspectors Say